- Chart

 Overview

-The Schwab 5-10 Year Corporate Bond ETF (SCHI) seeks to track the total return of an index of investment-grade U.S. dollar-denominated corporate bonds with maturities between 5 and 10 years.
-Its focus is on providing exposure to the intermediate-term corporate bond market.
+The Schwab 5-10 Year Corporate Bond ETF (SCHI) seeks to track the investment results of an index composed of U.S. dollar-denominated, investment-grade corporate bonds with remaining maturities between 5 and 10 years.
+It provides exposure to the intermediate-term corporate bond market with a focus on investment-grade securities.

 Reputation and Reliability

-Schwab is a well-established and reputable financial services firm with a long track record of providing investment products and services.
+Schwab is a well-established and reputable financial institution with a long history of providing investment services.

 Management Expertise